angoca/db2-nagios-configuration/README.md

 The objects are defined in a non-traditional way, and for this reason it is important to understand the Nagios structure (hosts, services and commands) and DB2 structure (server, instance, database).

+It is recommended to create a directory dedicated for these files in your Nagios configuration directory.
+This prevents to be modified for other things different from DB2.

 # Hosts

 The following elements are defined as hosts: